tastest/CMS2/NtupleMacros/AAAREADME.txt

                       HOWTO Run New Looper
 #################################################################

-NOTE: the make files need to be reorganized.
-Below is just an
-      example how to use what is available.

 Set CMS2_NTUPLE_LOCATION environment variable that points to data location.

   setenv CMS2_NTUPLE_LOCATION /data/tmp/

+To make a new analysis looper, type

+  make analysis NAME=<name of your analysis>

+This will give you a skeleton looper in a directory named after your analysis.

-Push the button to get baseline WW result:
+In that directory, push the button to get baseline result:

-  make WW_Results.tbl
+  make Results.tbl

-10 mins later, print results.
+When it's done, print results.

-  cat WW_Results.tbl
+  cat Results.tbl

 After deciphering it for a bit, you should get something like that: